-Nestled on the rugged shoreline of Fionnphort beach on the Isle of Mull lies a curious and imposing natural landmark known by several names—Fingal’s Rock, the Sword Stone, and the Coffee Bean Rock.
-This enormous pink granite boulder, famously split down the middle, is more than just a geological oddity; it is a silent witness to the ancient natural forces that shaped the landscape of Scotland and a keeper of age-old stories of giants and battles that have been whispered through generations.
-This post will take you on a journey into the rich tapestry of legend, myth, and science that surrounds Fingal’s Rock, revealing why it remains a captivating stop for visitors exploring the Isle of Mull.
+Nestled on the rugged shoreline of Fionnphort beach on the Isle of Mull lies a curious and imposing natural landmark known by several names: Fingal’s Rock, the Sword Stone, and the Coffee Bean Rock.
+This enormous pink granite boulder, famously split down the middle, is more than just a geological oddity.
+It acts as a silent witness to the ancient natural forces that shaped the landscape of Scotland and keeps age-old stories of heroes and legends whispered through generations.
+This post takes you on a journey into the rich tapestry of legend, myth, and science that surrounds Fingal’s Rock, revealing why it remains a captivating stop for visitors exploring the Isle of Mull.

 The Geological Story of Fingal’s Rock

 Fingal’s Rock is a prime example of what geologists call a glacial erratic.
-These are large boulders transported from their place of origin by glacial ice and deposited in a new location as the glaciers melted at the end of the last Ice Age, approximately 10,000 years ago.
+During the Devensian glaciation, massive ice sheets covered much of Scotland.
+As these glaciers moved, they plucked large boulders from the bedrock and carried them within the ice flow.
+When the climate warmed and the glaciers melted at the end of the last Ice Age, approximately 10,000 years ago, the ice deposited these boulders in their current locations.

 Local Quarrying and Human Impact